 Because the blog serves different readerships, you should use the “Categories” links on the right side of the Home Page to collect the posts that interest you.
 For example, you might want to group “bicycling” or “Working on the road” for your reading.
 The travelogues are gathered into categories for the each journey, from 2013 to the present.
 Enjoy!

 The blog publishes every Saturday at 14:00 Eastern US time (20:00 in Europe).
 By following it, you can receive an email with a link so that you can read it at your leisure, but also not miss anything.

-He took almost all the photos, except some European location photos from Google Images, and the photos of him in Charlottesville by Meredith Coe. (http://www.meredithcoephotography.com/).
+I took almost all the photos, except for some location photos from Google Images, and the photos of me in Charlottesville by Meredith Coe.

 Pingback: Guest post: Living and working on the road | Thoughts On Translation